This post may contain affiliate links. Please see my full disclosure for details.

 To Assemble and Bake the Crisp

-- Pour the fruit Into a 9 inch (23cm) baking dish and sprinkle the crisp topping evenly over the fruit.
+- Evenly sprinkle the crisp topping all over the fruit.

 - Bake for about 45-50 minutes, or until the topping is golden brown and the filling is bubbling.